 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator and more.
 Start a free trial today!

-If you don’t like or can’t find blueberries, swap them out for raspberries or strawberries.
+- Swap blueberries out for raspberries or strawberries.
 Feel free to also use a mix!

-Frozen berries are fine for this recipe.
+- Frozen berries are fine for this recipe.

-If you don’t like lemon, leave it out and make regular fluffy berry pancakes!
+- If you don’t like lemon, leave it out and make regular fluffy berry pancakes!

-If you’re gluten-free, I recommend using all-purpose GF flour unless you have another flour blend that you trust for pancakes.
+- If you’re gluten-free, I recommend using all-purpose GF flour unless you have another flour blend that you trust for pancakes.

 - Get your pan HOT.
 Let it sit over a medium flame for about 3-4 minutes.